LTW-GCR-CSOC/csoc-installation-scripts/README.md

 ### LTW GCR Canary

-Tested on Ubuntu Mate LTS 16.04 with Raspberry Pi 3.
+The installation has been tested on Ubuntu Mate LTS 16.04 with Raspberry Pi 3.

-This script will install Dionaea honeypot onto an Ubuntu Mate instance.

 It is currently under active development and testing.